mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 exampleFunction(1, 2, 3); // TypeError: arguments.forEach is not a function.
 ```

-The common solution is to simply convert `arguments` into an array—which, in turn, would inherit from `Array.prototype`.
+The common solution is to simply convert `arguments` into an array — which, in turn, would inherit from `Array.prototype`.

 ```js
 function exampleFunction() {